 Jogasaki Coast - Shizuoka, Japan

-The Jogasaki Coast (城ヶ崎海岸) on the eastern Izu Peninsula is known for its suspension bridges, jagged cliffs, lighthouse, and seasonal flowers.
-I visited in winter, so there weren’t flowers, but everything else was beautiful.
+The Jogasaki Coast on the eastern Izu Peninsula is famous for its dramatic cliffs, suspension bridges, lighthouse, and seasonal flowers.
+I visited in winter, so there weren’t any blooms, but the jagged coastline, panoramic ocean views, and rugged scenery were still breathtaking.

-I took a bus to the trailhead and started the Jogasaki Promenade Picnic Course, hiking north toward Kadowakisaki Lighthouse, the Kadowaki Suspension Bridge, and several scenic cliffside viewpoints.
-This section was easy to walk, well-paved, and clearly marked — it’s also the most popular part of the Jogasaki Coast trail.
+I took a bus to the trailhead and began on the Jogasaki Promenade Picnic Course, hiking north toward Kadowakisaki Lighthouse, the Kadowaki Suspension Bridge, and several scenic cliffside viewpoints.
+This section is easy to walk, well-paved, and clearly marked — it’s also the most popular part of the trail.
+I paused frequently to photograph the dramatic cliffs and crashing waves.

-After taking some photos, I walked back and continued south on the Jogasaki Nature Study Course.
-At the start, there’s a temple with a 1,000-year-old tree.
-This trail is narrower and less crowded, offering stunning views of rock formations, cliffs, and the coastline.
+After completing the lighthouse loop, I continued south on the Jogasaki Nature Study Course.
+At the start, a small temple is flanked by a 1,000-year-old tree, an impressive sight hinting at the area’s long-standing cultural significance.
+This trail is narrower and far less crowded, offering a quieter experience with stunning views of rock formations, cliffs, and the Pacific coastline.

 Route Overview